FAQWe're here to answer all your questions.

 Who are the main credit bureaus in the U.S.?

 The three national credit bureaus are Experian, TransUnion, and Equifax.
 In addition, there are a number of smaller, regional credit bureaus that collect and provide credit information.

 What is a credit score and how is it determined?

 A credit score is a numerical value calculated using the information in your credit file.
 This score is a numeric reflection of your current ability and willingness to repay your debts and is derived in large part from your history of paying debts and other bills.

 Generally speaking, banks and other loan organizations work under the assumption that the higher your credit score, the lower the risk associated with lending money to you.
 There are multiple credit scores available in the market.
 Perhaps the most prominent score used by lenders is the FICO(™) credit score provided by Fair Issac Corporation.
 Examples of other scores are BEACON (Equifax) and EMPIRICA (TransUnion).

-Why do you need a credit history?
+Why do I need a credit history?

-Your credit history and credit score are the means by which most lenders judge your repayment reliability and trustworthiness.
+Your credit history and credit score are the means by which most U.S. lenders judge your repayment reliability and trustworthiness.
 Not having a credit history makes it very difficult for them to evaluate your creditworthiness – which in turn usually means less credit available to you and at higher rates.
 Having a positive credit and payment history means that you will likely have greater access to more credit at a lower cost.